aravind-manoj/FollowX/README.md

 # Author

-This script was developed and maintained by bytemafia.
+This script was developed and maintained by me.